DAI-Lab-HERALD/General-Framework/Framework/Evaluation_metrics/README.md

     Returns
     -------
     reason : str
-      This str gives the reason why the model cannot be used in this instance.
-If the model is usable, return None instead.
+      This str gives the reason why the metric cannot be used in this instance.
+If the metric is usable, return None instead.

     '''
     return reason
 ```
-A potential reason why the metric might not be applicable could be the restriction to a certain scenario (see *self.data_set.scenario.get_name()*) or dataset (see *self.data_set.get_name()*).
+A potential reason why the metric might not be applicable could be the restriction to a certain scenario (see [*self.data_set.scenario.get_name()*](https://github.com/julianschumann/General-Framework/tree/main/Framework/Scenarios#setting-up-the-class)) or dataset (see [*self.data_set.get_name()*](https://github.com/julianschumann/General-Framework/tree/main/Framework/Data_sets#setting-up-the-class)).

 Finally, when comparing metrics, it is important to know if a superior model would minimize or maximize them.
 For this, the method *get_opt_goal()* is used: